 Is balsamic reduction bad for you?
 Not if you take it easy on the sweetener.
 A lot of store-bought products use sugar so I cannot vouch for them.
 As mentioned before the sweetener in this recipe is optional and if you do use it I recommend a natural source like honey or coconut sugar.

 How long does balsamic reduction last?
 Up to a month.

 Should I refrigerate balsamic reduction?
 It’s not necessary.
 Store it in a sealed glass jar in a cool, dark spot.

 Originally posted November 24, 2014.
 Updated November 17, 2020.

 As an Amazon Associate, I earn from qualifying purchases.

 - 1 cup balsamic vinegar

-- Reduce to medium low and let lightly bubble away, whisking every couple of minutes to make sure it doesn't burn
+Reduce the heat to medium-low and let the mixture lightly simmer, whisking every couple of minutes to make sure nothing sticks and burns.

 When the vinegar has reduced in half, it should coat a spoon in thickness.
 If you use just the vinegar this will take about fifteen to twenty minutes.
 If you used a sweetener it will take less time – about eight to ten minutes.